osnr/gambo/README.md

-Gambo is a Game Boy emulator written in Java.
+Gambo is a Game Boy emulator written in Java by Omar Rizwan and Vincent Pacelli.

 ## Web app